Princeton Tigers: Men's rugby

+Princeton rugby was reorganized in 1931 under the leadership of Monte Barak, Hugh Sloan H.F.
+Langenberg, and coach John Boardman Whitton.
+It has been playing continuously ever since.
+Over 5,000 people attended the inaugural Harvard - Princeton game in 1931.
+The men's rugby team was Ivy League champions in 2004, 1979, 1977, 1973, 1971 and 1969.

 Women's rugby

 The women's rugby team was national champions in 1995 and 1996.
 Princeton women advanced to the Final Four in 1997, 1999, 2000, 2001, 2004 and 2005.
 35 Princeton women have been named All-Americans.
 The team will become Princeton's 19th varsity program for women starting in the 2022–23 academic year.

 Soccer

 Men's soccer

-From 1911 to 1958, Princeton won seven national championships.
+Princeton's soccer roots trace to the first de facto college football game held in 1869 v Rutgers University, with rules based on The Football Association) is considered the first "not official" collegiate soccer match and the birth of the sport in the United States.

+The team is one of the oldest active soccer clubs in the United States, playing their first official match in November 1906.
+The team has won ten Ivy League and eight ICSFA tournaments.

 Softball

 Princeton's softball team appeared in the Women's College World Series in 1995 and 1996.

 Squash

 Men's squash

 The men have won 18 Ivy League championships.
 They are a four-time winner of the Squash Sloane Award for Team Sportsmanship.

 Swimming and Diving

 Men's swimming and diving

 The men have a long history of success in the Ivy League, winning the Ivy League title 30 times.
 The program's history also includes NCAA relay titles in 1989 and 1990, and 1992 Olympic gold medalist Nelson Diebel.